kjelloe/vllm/docs/features/quantization/gguf.md

    --hf-config-path Qwen/Qwen3-0.6B
 ```

+!!! note "I-Matrix quantization and MoE models"
+    GGUF files that use I-Matrix quantization types (IQ1_M, IQ2_M, IQ3_S, IQ4_XS, etc.)
+    for their expert layers do **not** have a fast fused MoE kernel. vLLM will fall back
+    to a per-token loop, which is correct but significantly slower than the batched kernel
+    used for K-quants (Q4_K_M, Q6_K, etc.).

+    For best MoE inference performance, prefer K-quant GGUF files (Q4_K_M or higher).

 !!! note "Qwen3.5-MoE always requires --hf-config-path"
     The `qwen35moe` architecture identifier used in GGUF files is not recognized by
     HuggingFace's config parser.
 You must pass `--hf-config-path` pointing to the